chenweixiang/chenweixiang.github.io/_posts/2016-04-01-telecom-lte.md

 # Technical Components of LTE

+## Orthogonal Frequency Division Multiplexing (OFDM)

+Orthogonal Frequency Division Multiplexing (OFDM) is a particular form of **multi-carrier transmission** and is suited for frequency selective channels and high data rates.
+This technique transforms a frequency-selective wide-band channel into a group of non-selective narrowband channels, which makes it robust against large delay spreads by preserving orthogonality in the frequency domain.
+Moreover, the ingenious introduction of cyclic redundancy at the transmitter reduces the complexity to only FFT processing and one tap scalar equalization at the receiver.
+Refer to [Short Introduction to OFDM](/docs/Short_Introduction_to_OFDM.pdf) for details.

 ## Diversity

 There are basically two types of Diversity called **Reciever Diversity** and **Transmitter Diversity**.